SumSubstance/KYC-Android-Release/LIVENESS.md

 # Localization

-Override these strings in your client app:
+Override these strings in your client app for localization:
 ```
  <string name="liveness_let_s_try_that_again">Let\'s try that again</string>
  <string name="liveness_first_please_make_sure_your_environment">But first, please make sure your environment meets the requirements</string>